Analysis | Instead of Battle for L.A., Lakers get cardiac Nuggets in the West finals

 This series will be decided by a fascinating set of positional matchups.
 James and Davis are versatile and imposing forwards who can be expected to overwhelm Denver’s wings and frontcourt.
 Los Angeles will hope that its defense, which has been the stingiest in the West during the playoffs, can force the Nuggets to turn the ball over, allowing the Lakers to use their athleticism in transition.

-Denver will counter with a well-run offense that leans heavily on Murray and Jokic pick-and-rolls.
+Denver will counter with a well-run offense that leans heavily on Murray and Jokic pick and rolls.
 Jokic is the last remaining traditional center of note in the playoffs, and his presence will force the Lakers to use JaVale McGee and Dwight Howard more often than they did against the small-ball Rockets.
 Davis, too, could find himself battling the bigger and beefier Jokic in the paint.
 Murray will be guarded by bigger and longer guards as James functions as the Lakers’ point forward on offense.

 While the Nuggets have been winning on the strength of their offense — they ranked fifth in the playoffs entering the Western Conference finals — their defense has significantly improved since Harris’s return.

 In the first round, Denver conceded two 50-point games by Utah’s Donovan Mitchell and posted a defensive rating of 120.3, an unconscionably bad number and one that would be unsustainable for any team with title aspirations.
-Against the Clippers, The Nuggets’ defensive rating improved to 107.8, which was only a tick worse than the Lakers’ mark against the Rockets.
-During its triumphant Game 7 win, Murray exploded for 40 points while Denver held Leonard and George to a combined 24 points on 38 shots and forced the superstar duo into seven turnovers.
+Against the Clippers, the Nuggets’ defensive rating improved to 107.8, which was only a tick worse than the Lakers’ mark against the Rockets.
+During the Game 7 win, Murray erupted for 40 points while Denver held Leonard and George to a combined 24 points on 38 shots and forced the superstar duo into seven turnovers.

-“We don’t have pressure,” Jokic said before posting 16 points, 22 rebounds and 13 assists in the Game 7 win.
+“We don’t have pressure,” Jokic said before posting 16 points, 22 rebounds and 13 assists in Game 7.
 “I think the whole pressure is on them.”

 The same will be true in the West finals.
-The glamorous Lakers have won 16 championships; the easy-to-overlook Nuggets have never won it all since joining the NBA in 1976.
+The glamorous Lakers have won 16 championships; the easy-to-overlook Nuggets have never won it all since they joined the NBA in 1976.
 James will be playing in his 11th conference finals; Jokic and Murray will be making their first trips.
-The Lakers are the one seed whose presence here felt preordained all season; the Nuggets are the clear underdogs who cheated death numerous times to ruin the highly-anticipated all-LA showdown.
+The Lakers are the top seed whose presence here felt preordained; the Nuggets are the underdogs who cheated death numerous times to ruin the anticipated all-L.A. showdown.

-Malone, one of the league’s straightest shooters, remains unfazed by those circumstances or his team’s roller-coaster ride.
-During a joyous locker room celebration following their elimination of the Clippers, Malone gathered the Nuggets in a circle for a brief speech.
+Malone, one of the league’s straightest shooters, remains unfazed by those circumstances and his team’s roller-coaster ride, joking Thursday that he “petitioned the league to start [the West finals] down 3-1 to save everybody a lot of time.”
+During a joyous locker room celebration following their elimination of the Clippers, though, Malone gathered the Nuggets in a circle for a brief speech that was lighter on the self-deprecation.

 “I’ve never been around a team like this, man,” Malone said to rousing cheers.
 “For real.
 Inspirational group.
 Love all y’all.
 We’ve got work to do.
-Let’s go to the Finals.”
+Let’s go to the finals.”

+James, for his part, is taking nothing for granted after the Clippers’ unexpected collapse.

+“[Denver is] very resilient, very confident, very driven, very well coached,” he said Thursday.
+“It takes a lot of energy, effort and a lot of desperation to be able to come back from a 3-1 deficit.
+They did it twice.
+So the respect level [for them] is out of this world.”

 Sign up for Ben Golliver’s NBA Post Up weekly newsletter to get the latest news, commentary and the best high jinks from #NBATwitter and R/NBA delivered to your inbox every Monday